 If your partner asked you to go to counseling, address their request.
 It takes courage to seek help.
 Their ask also shows they’re interested in working things out.
 Whether you believe you need counseling or not, it’s important to respect their request and commitment.
 Give it a try.

-You think about having (or have had) an affair
+You think about having (or had) an affair

 If you’re even considering an affair while in a monogamous relationship, then something might be off.
-And if you’ve been involved in an affair, there’s definitely reason to talk about it.
-Infidelity can be deeply traumatizing for the mistreated party, but it does not mean your relationship is over.
+And, if you’ve been involved in an affair, there’s definitely reason to talk about it.
+Infidelity can be deeply traumatizing for partners, but it does not necessarily mean your relationship is over.

 You and your partner are not sexually aligned

 Every individual experiences sex differently.
-From needs and desires to frequency, approaches to sex vary significantly.
-In any relationship, these variations can cause confusion, contention, frustration, and a breakdown in communication.
+From desires to frequency, approaches to sex vary significantly.
+In any relationship, these variations can cause confusion, contention, frustration, and a communication breakdown.
 Coming to couples therapy to talk about sex can be incredibly rewarding for your relationship!

 You’re considering separation or divorce

-Any couple considering separation or divorce may want to talk to an objective couples counselor to help them decide the best next step.
-In therapy, we call this discernment counseling.
-This series of short counseling sessions guide you and your partner through focused conversations and exercises that help you decide whether or not you want to stay together and work on your relationship.
+Any couple considering separation or divorce may want to talk to an objective couples counselor.
+A therapist can help you decide the next best step.
+Discernment counseling is another option that can guide you and your partner through focused conversations and exercises that help you decide whether or not you want to stay together.

 You fight constantly without resolution

 Believe it or not, there is a way to “fight well.”
-It’s natural to disagree in a relationship, after all you are two unique individuals.
-Come to couples counseling to learn how to communicate your needs, listen, and respond to one another.
-These skills will help youresolve conflict without relationship-damaging resentment and anger.
+It’s natural to disagree in a relationship.
+After all, you are two unique individuals.
+But if your disagreements consistently devolve into unproductive fights, you may want support.
+Come to couples counseling in Chicago to learn how to communicate your needs, listen, and respond to one another.
+These skills will help you resolve conflict without relationship-damaging resentment and anger.